vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 }
 {% endhighlight %}

-Here's how the call looks like in the design mode.
+Here's what the call looks like in the design mode.

 ![image](/assets/2025-02-05/070.png)

-The additional header "Authorization" is a simple concatenate from the term "Bearer " with the token that is extracted from the JSON in the previous parsing step.
+The additional header, `Authorization`, is a simple concatenation of the term `Bearer ` and the token that is extracted from the JSON string in the previous parsing step.

 ![image](/assets/2025-02-05/080.png)

-Of course in our sample we don't catch any kind of exceptions or other problems that might occur to make sure the example is easy to understand.
-In a real world application we must consider that authentification might go wrong or the box is not available to be called.
+Of course, in our example, we don't catch any kind of exceptions or other problems that might occur.
+This is to make sure the example is easy to understand.
+In a real world application, we must consider that authentication could fail, or the box might not be available.

-## result
+## Result

-We can try out the app simply by running the Logic App manually.
-ALl workflow steps should have green check marks if no problems occur.
+You can try out the app by running the logic app manually.
+All the workflow steps should have green checkmarks if there are no problems.

 ![image](/assets/2025-02-05/090.png)

-And the alarm is submitted to the box and displayed on the screen.
+The alarm request is submitted to the Box and displayed on screen:

 ![image](/assets/2025-02-05/100.png)